SMTP and bounces

 If you want to handle bounces for your emails you can provide a mailbox where the package can look for these bounce emails.
 The package will check periodically and update the state of the recipients and any tracking information if it detects a bounce.

-The logic for detecting a bounce is based on the industry standards and look for the status-header in the email.
-This header should contain a number indicating any issues.
-We also look at the headers diagnostic-code and final-recipient to figure out if the email is in fact a bounce and who was the intended recipient.
-The "bounce-email" is sent from the intended recipients mail server and not all mail servers follow standards.
-This mean that the package might be unable to parse certain bounce emails, this is natural as we don't want to set a recipient as bounced if we're not 100% sure.
+The "bounce-email" is sent from the intended recipient's mail server and not all mail servers follow standards.
+This means that the package might be unable to parse certain bounce emails.
+This is expected, as we don't want to set a recipient as bounced if we're not 100% sure.

 using NewsletterStudio.Core.Mail.Common;